 As the CDC and DOH have suggested:

-- Those employees who are considered close contacts and exposed to a positive COVID-19 employee will need to self-quarantine for 14 days.
+- Those employees who are considered close contacts and exposed and are potentially exposed to a positive COVID-19 employee will need to self-quarantine for at least 5 days.

 Returning to Work for Non-Healthcare Workers after COVID-19 Exposure